saifkhichi96/sad-instruct/DATASET_CARD.md

 <!-- Provide a longer summary of what this dataset is. -->

-Situational Instructions Database (SID) is a dataset for dynamic task guidance.
+Situational Awareness Database (SAD) is a dataset for dynamic task guidance.
 It contains situationally-aware instructions for performing a wide range of everyday tasks or completing scenarios in 3D environments.
 The dataset provides step-by-step instructions for these scenarios which are grounded in the context of the situation.
 This context is defined through a scenario-specific scene graph that captures the objects, their attributes, and their